 This place has the highest concentration of real-life monks and nuns that I’ve ever seen – as well as tour groups.
 Luckily it only takes a little walking up the hill to escape them into Assisi’s charming stone alleys.

-- Rocca Maggiore – climb up here for the best views over umbria’s rolling hills.
+- Rocca Maggiore – There’s also an old fortress above Assisi, climb up here for the best views over umbria’s rolling hills.

 We went to Montepulciano with a single mission: wine.
 But on our way to the enoteca (wine bar), there were so many side streets that captured our attention that it took us almost an hour to get there, dispite how small Montepulciano actually is.
 Of everywhere we went in central Italy, this one had by far the most impressive views.